What Is the Debt Avalanche Method and Does It Work in 2026?

 | Main weakness | First payoff may take longer | May cost more interest |

-Here is a simple example using the debts above.
-Assume the borrower pays $795 per month total, which is $545 in minimum payments plus $250 extra.
-The exact result in real life will depend on changing minimum payments, fees, card terms, and new charges, but the comparison shows why APR order matters.
+Here is a simple comparison using the debts above.
+Assume the borrower pays $795 per month total, including $545 in minimum payments plus $250 extra.
+Real results will vary because minimum payments, fees, and interest calculations change over time, but the example shows why APR order matters.

 |---|---|---|---|---|